 - ASSEMBLE CLOSE TO SERVING TIME: Lay out 10 lettuce leaves on a platter or individual plates.
 Distribute roasted butternut squash and cucumber among leaves.
 Add other other fillings you like.
 Sprinkle on nuts.
 Just before serving, drizzle on balsamic reduction (or a salad dressing if you prefer).

-- Nuts: I use walnuts or pecans.
-Cashews, macadamia or other nuts are ok too.
-To roast, place in preheated 350F oven for 5-7 minutes until fragrant.
+- Nuts: Good options are walnuts, pecans, cashews, macadamia or pistachios.
+To roast, place in preheated 350F/177C oven for 5-7 minutes until fragrant.
 Cool.
-You can also put them in the oven while squash is roasting for about 3-4 minutes.
+You can also put them in the oven while the squash is roasting for about 3-4 minutes.
 Watch carefully so they don’t burn.

 - To make your own Balsamic Glaze/Reduction.
 I usually buy it, but it’s easy to make your own if you prefer.
-Bring to boil a half cup of balsamic vinegar and two tablespoons honey or brown sugar.
+Bring to boil a /2 cup/188 ml of balsamic vinegar and 2 tablespoons honey or brown sugar.
 Reduce heat to a simmer and simmer for about 15 minutes until it reduces by half to a syrup consistency (thick enough to coat the back of a spoon).
 You will likely not need it all.